 Many, many Google results came up.
 Some instructions for making this costume involved glow-in-the-dark paint, hot glue guns, and even batteries.
 After reading up on various methods, I came up with one of my own that ended up being super easy and looked great.
 Read on below for directions on how to make this fun, inexpensive Halloween costume.

-What You Need To Make the Stick Man Costume
+What You Need to Make the Glow Stick Man Costume

 - Have your child try on the black clothing.
 Holding up one of the bracelets or necklaces and using it as a guide, estimate how many pieces you'll need for both legs and arms plus torso and head.

-- Don't forget to figure in enough glow necklaces for the back view.
+- Don't forget the back view!
 Putting glow necklaces on both the front and the back of the costume will not only add dimension and drama, it will add to your child's visibility and enhance his/her safety as he/she trick-or-treats.

 - On Halloween, as trick-or-treating time gets near, remove the glow necklaces from their packaging and follow the package instructions to get them glowing.

 - Use the clear packing tape to attach the glow necklaces to the black pants and shirt.
 Rub the tape on so that it adheres well and will last the evening.

 - We made one of the necklaces into a circle and used a hair clip to attach it around my daughter's face.
 Then she was ready to go!
 You could also attach a face-sized circle to the opening of the hood on a sweatshirt.